latent-to/taohash/docs/running_miner.md

-# TaoHash Mining Guide
+# TAOHash Mining Guide
-Complete guide for mining on the TaoHash subnet - Bittensor's Bitcoin mining network.
+Complete guide for mining on the TAOHash subnet - Bittensor's Bitcoin mining pool.

 ## Overview
 TaoHash enables Bitcoin miners to contribute hashpower to the subnet's mining pool.
 All miners direct their hashpower to a single subnet pool, where validators evaluate and rank miners based on the share value they generate.